htc-ccis2500/spring-2017/src/morea/app-layout-data/ex-slider-puzzle.md

 For this project, you will build a slider puzzle.
 The slider puzzle should be made up of a 4 by 4 grid.
 Each square on the grid is a piece of an image, with one slot left empty.
 Initially the images are shown all mixed up, and the puzzle is solved by moving the images right, left, up or down into the open slot.

 ### Get the images
-You can slice up an image using the following web site.
+You can slice up an image using the following web site: <http://imagesplitter.net/>.
 Please make sure that you have choose a safe for class/work image and have rights to use it.
 Do not use images that you do not have rights to use.

 ## Test
 Test your application using the Android & Windows phone emulators (optionally iOS).
 Make sure that the layout looks good and that the calculator actually works.
 Take a screenshot of your successful test on each platform __showing each style__ that you defined.